skalio/native-file-explorer-launcher/README.md

 // launches the file using the default application bool isSuccessful = await NativeFileExplorerLauncher.launchFile(filePath)

-// launches the file using the passed application bool isSuccessful = await NativeFileExplorerLauncher.launchFile(filePath, applicationPath)
+// launches the file using the passed application handler bool isSuccessful = await NativeFileExplorerLauncher.launchFile(filePath, applicationHandler)

 // get a list of supported applications for the desired file, including the name, url and the icon data of every application.
-NULL if no application can open the file
+If no application is found, it returns an empty list
-List<AppMetadata> =  await NativeFileExplorerLauncher.getSupportedApplications(String filePath)
+List<AppHandler> =  await NativeFileExplorerLauncher.getSupportedApplications(String filePath)
 ```